#everydayquiz #TheHindu #IndianExpress #BusinessStandard #EconomicTimes

 negligence

-> the fact of not giving enough care or attention to someone or something:
+> the fact of not giving enough care or attention to

 medical negligence